mykaadev/NsSpyglass/README.md

 - **Customisable settings** to tune repulsion and centering forces.

 ## ⚙️ Requirements
-Unreal Engine 5.2 or newer.
+Unreal Engine 5.2 or newer and a C++ project that can compile plugins.

 ## 🛠️ Installation
 1. Clone or download this repository.